Kyladon/NFODaemon/README.md

 Ensure you keep the javascript files in the themes folder as this ensures that bootstrap operates entirely locally to the daemon with no external linking.

 Obviously you'll need a dark theme to keep in line with the white-on-black NFO rendering.

+My recommendation is to use the template this comes with and adjust the config options to create a color set you prefer.

 ##### Important Note
 Bootstrap themes often link to external fonts, usually something like `https://fonts.googleapis.com/css2?family=Lato:ital,wght@0,400;0,700;1,400&display=swap`